not-varram/puppeteer-recaptcha-solver/README.md

 You can find an example of how to use it in this repo (example.js)

-this also works in headless-mode
+This also works in headless-mode

 # The Code for the solver